 Further, estimates from imaarc group suggest that Ayush sector is expected to witness a CAGR of ~17% during 2024-2032.

 Wellness tourism in India is currently experiencing remarkable growth and is poised to become a key attraction for international travelers seeking holistic rejuvenation and well-being experiences.
-The market potential for wellness tourism in India is substantial, with an estimated worth of US$ 19.43 billion in 2024, projected to reach US$ 26.55 billion by 2029, indicating a significant growth trajectory.
+India’s wellness tourism, valued at Rs.
+1,64,164 crore (US$ 19.43 billion) in 2024 and projected to reach Rs.
+2,57,237 crore (US$ 29.88 billion) by 2031, is growing rapidly due to affordable Ayurvedic and yoga experiences and initiatives like the Ayush visa, indicating a significant growth trajectory.
 India boasts a diverse array of wellness offerings, including Ayurvedic retreats focusing on harmonizing the mind, body, and spirit; Yoga and meditation centers offering immersive programs for mental and physical well-being; as well as naturopathy and holistic wellness destinations promoting natural healing methods and healthy lifestyle practices.

 In July 2024, Arunachal Pradesh announced plans to introduce a Healing and Wellness Tourism Policy as part of its Rs.
 993.08 crore (US$ 118.6 Million) deficit budget for 2024-25, aiming to establish the state as a premier destination for wellness tourism while prioritizing youth empowerment, infrastructure development, and niche tourism offerings.